iWriteGigs

 B inherent electrons in muscle tissue.

-C inherent rhythmicity of cardiac muscle tissue.
+C inherent rhythmicity of all muscle tissue.

-D inherent rhythmicity of all muscle tissue.
+D inherent rhythmicity of cardiac muscle tissue.